graumannm/ObjectLocationRepresentations/README.md

 All analyses were conducted using Matlab 2018b and were also tested on Matlab2016a, Matlab2017b and Matlab2020b.
 Additionally, it has been tested on the following operating systems: CentOS Linux, MacOS Mojave version 10.14.6, MacOS Big Sur version 11.1, Windows 10.

-The data, results and figure folders can be found [here](https://osf.io/7zswn/?view_only=db183dde8f4b406aaba5dfc0dd0ae67d) for a single EEG and fMRI demo subject.
+The fMRI, EEG and DNN data as well as the experimental stimuli can be downloaded [here](https://osf.io/7zswn/?view_only=db183dde8f4b406aaba5dfc0dd0ae67d).

 ## Requirements

 - Matlab software
 - The code depends on functions from the libsvm-3.11 toolbox, but these are provided in the folder /Code/LibsvmFunctions, thus no installation of the toolbox is required.
+- the searchlight analysis requires some functions from the SPM toolbox which can be downloaded [here] (https://www.fil.ion.ucl.ac.uk/spm/software/spm12/)

 ## Start analysis and plot result

 To run the demo, simply run the script Start_Analysis.m in the main folder and follow the prompts in the command window.
-You will be given the option to run 1) the EEG time-resolved classification 2) the EEG time-generalization or 3) the ROI classification, respectively for the classification of object location across categories (1) or vice versa (2).
+You will be given the option to run 1) the ROI classification 2) the EEG time-resolved classification or 3) the EEG time-generalization, respectively for the classification of object location across categories (1) or vice versa (2).

 ## Durations